awsdocs/amazon-redshift-management-guide/doc_source/odbc-driver-configure-linux-mac.md

 + Set `ODBCINI` to point to your odbc\.ini file\.
 + Set `ODBCSYSINI` to point to the directory containing the odbcinst\.ini file\.

-If you are on Linux, your driver manager libraries are located in the /usr/local/lib directory, your odbc\.ini and amazon\.redshiftodbc\.ini files are located in the /etc directory, and your odbcinst\.ini file is located in the /usr/local/odbc directory, then set the environment variables as shown in the following example:
+On Linux, you can set the environment variables as shown in the following example if these are true:
++ Your driver manager libraries are located in the /usr/local/lib directory\.
++ Your odbc\.ini and amazon\.redshiftodbc\.ini files are located in the /etc directory\.
++ Your odbcinst\.ini file is located in the /usr/local/odbc directory\.

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib